Neo2003/nVidia-NVML-QT5-6-tools/README.md

 ### 2 processes: user interface and root background process
 The main application is a user application, it does use NVML to query the card temperature and power consumption to draw graphics, then it computes fans speed but cannot command the card.

 That is why there is a second program in the Subprocess folder, it's a QT Core Application and does not have any interface.
-This process will be launched with root privileges and is the interface between the main graphic interface program and the NVLM library to sent commands.
+This process will be launched with root privileges and is the gateway between the main graphic interface program and the NVLM library to sent commands.

-This program is simple, it runs forever running an event loop.
+This program is simple, it runs forever doing an event loop.
 It listens to STDIN, parses incoming messages and uses NVML commands.
 I implemented only 1 command to set fans speed.
 The message is in this format "V,0,0,64" which is "V" for ventilation, card number, fan number, fan speed.
 This command would set the 1st fan of the first card to 64%.

 ### Compiling and setting up the root process